 Jim Crow laws and Black Codes sustained racial segregation and prevented black travelers from pulling into a segregated roadside motel when they were tired.
 Black families had trouble finding places to eat or were denied the use of a bathroom at some gas stations.

-In order to help black travelers, “The Negro Motorist’s Green Book,” by Victor and Anna Green, began publication annually in Harlem 1937-64.
+In order to help black travelers, “The Negro Motorist’s Green Book,” by Victor Hugo and Anna Green, began publication annually in Harlem 1937-64.
 Its distribution helped black motorists travel safely across a segregated landscape.
 The Green Book, as it was called, printed a list of accommodations that black travelers could use.

 In 1954, the United States Supreme Court outlawed racial segregation in public schools and later in public accommodations.
 After a vicious civil rights struggle, restaurants, motels, gas stations began to open up.